digicatapult/sqnc-node/Upgrade.md

 # Upgrade Substrate

-This [tool](https://crates.io/crates/diener) can be used to update the version fairlessly painlesslly.
+This [diener tool](https://crates.io/crates/diener) can be used to update the file versions fairly painlesslly.

 After the version updates have been made, depending on the length of time between version releases, there may be a **lot** of changes.